onion117/Avrdude-hex-batch/README.md

-This is a batch file to load hex files onto an IRIS microcontroller so that a customer or user should simply have to run the batch file enter their COM port, and hex file name, and it should load a hex file onto either orca or the eagle.
+This is a batch file to load hex files onto an IRIS microcontroller so that a customer or user should simply have to run the batch file, enter their COM port, and hex file name, and it should load a hex file onto either orca or the eagle.
 The following command is an example of what avrdude needs